gqqnbig-civ6-mods/local-factory/README.md

 However, if you want to use this mod mid-game, you can change <AffectsSavedGames> field to 0 in the modinfo file.
 Note, you CANNOT change AffectsSavedGames back to 1 if you are still playing the savegame which you have played with this mod with AffectsSavedGames=0.

+[h1]Versions[/h1]
+The version of the mod matches the base game.
+If the version of the mod is 341XX, it's compatible with base game 1.0.0.341.
+XX is the real revision of the mod.

+Due to restrictions from Firaxis, mod version cannot use dots (.), which people are more used to.

 The project is on https://github.com/gqqnbig/civ6-local-factory.
 Participations are appriciated.